 - Meanwhile, prepare the yogurt.
 Combine all the ingredients in a small bowl with a little seasoning.
 Serve with the ribs.

-Tip: To cook the ribs indoors, put the foil parcels on a baking tray and cook for 2 hours at gas 3, 170°C, fan 150°C, before finishing on the barbecue or under
+Tip: To cook the ribs indoors, put the foil parcels on a baking tray and cook for 2 hours at gas 3, 170°C, fan 150°C, before finishing on the barbecue or under a hot grill.

 See more Advanced BBQ recipes